 Amuro sneered in annoyance.
 "And who the hell made you my doctor?"

-"Captain Bright did, when he made me the new CMO."
+"Captain Noa did, when he made me the new CMO."
 Fraw replied evenly.

 "But you have the same rank I do!"
 Amuro nearly shouted, gesturing toward the rank pips on Fraw's uniform.

-"According to Star Force regulations, I have 'unilateral authority in all matters regarding the health and safety of the crew', regardless of rank."
+"According to Starfleet regulations, I have 'unilateral authority in all matters regarding the health and safety of the crew', regardless of rank."
 Fraw answered, before casting a corner smile at Amuro.
 "And seeing as you're now part of the Ark's crew, that includes you."

 The Gundam pilot could only glare as Fraw gestured toward a nearby marketplace.
 "Come on, it won't hurt you to get out once in a while Amuro." she said, as she turned and wandered into the market, looking over the various wares and food items.
 She was especially interested in the types of native fruit that were being sold from one stand.